Musyoki-Gerald/pharmacy-management-system/README.md

 # Pharmacy-Management-System
-Proposed Project Title (A PHARMACY MANAGEMENT SYSTEM(TENOL)
+Proposed Project Title - A PHARMACY MANAGEMENT SYSTEM (TENOL)

 # Proposed Solution
 The project aims to assist a pharmacy in managing its inventory, details of customers, employees